EXPERT PACKAGING GUIDES

 Foam packaging is lesser known than bubble wrap and usually overlooked but offers astounding protection from a very lightweight, thin material.
 Tiny air bubbles within the foam provide excellent cushioning and give the foam bounce, resulting in a high performance material that excels at protecting products.

 Lint and dust free, foam is non-abrasive, meaning it won’t scratch or leave any marks at all.
 This makes it perfect for wrapping polished and shiny items such as metal, glass or polished wood, protecting against surface rubbing and scuffing.

-Like bubble wrap, there are different types of foam packaging available.
-It can be bought on a roll and in this form it’s called foam wrap.
-It can be cut to size and used to wrap, separate, and insulate.
+Like bubble wrap, there are different types of foam wrap rolls available.
+It can be bought on a roll and in this form it’s called packaging foam wrap.
+It can be cut to size and used as a packing foam wrap, to separate, and insulate.
 It’s lightweight and easily handled so it can be used to wrap and protect awkwardly shaped items in a similar way to bubble wrap.

 Foam wrap is available in cut sheets too, ready to use in pre-cut sizes for wrapping around items or interleaving between products in cartons, saving you time in your packaging process.

 Foam is available in different thicknesses from a slim 1mm for surface protection and interleaving, up to a thicker 4mm which is more suited to cushioning and insulating, with more bounce in the material.

 Foam blocks are another popular type of foam, solid blocks which can be used for bracing and blocking in packages, separating items or reinforcing corners.
 These offer solid, unbreakable reinforcement for parcels and are ideal for protecting items such as furniture.
 They are constructed in a way that makes them more solid than foam wrap, in a similar way to polystyrene manufacturing but it is easier to cut and work with, lightweight, and can be used many times over.